Rare snake dies while eating giant centipede in Florida park - NewsBreak

 Researchers said the snake usually grows between 7 and 9 inches long, but is rarely seen because it lives under rocks, debris, or in limestone cavities.
 The post also mentioned the unusual sighting represented the first food record of any kind for the little-known species.

-FWC speculated the snake tried to eat a juvenile Keys giant centipede, which can reportedly reach the size of a crowned snake in its adult form.4 Disney employees arrested in human trafficking campaign, deputies say
+FWC speculated the snake tried to eat a juvenile Keys giant centipede, which can reportedly reach the size of a crowned snake in its adult form.Airborne Gummies impacted by recall over ‘injury hazard’

 “Crowned snakes are usually immune to the venom of centipedes, whose bites are painful to humans, but something went wrong during this encounter,” the Facebook post stated.